learninglab-dev/the-resources/data/work/realityLab-unity-scripting-tutorials.md

 ## Coding Other Outputs
 Learn how to code outputs other than message printing.
 Any of these outputs should be combinable with any of the inputs covered (keyboard, mouse, and collision) - the following are merely examples.

-Change Object Size with Arrow Keys.
-Make an object grow or shrink by pressing the arrow keys.
+**Change Object Size with Arrow Keys.** Make an object grow or shrink by pressing the arrow keys.

-Spawn Object with Space Bar.
+**Spawn Object with Space Bar.** Make an object appear in the scene when the space bar is pressed - in this case, a growing tower of neatly stacked cubes.

-Change Object Color on Mouse Click.
-Make an object change col
+**Change Object Color on Mouse Click.** Make an object change color when you click the mouse.

 **Play Sound on Collision with Object.** Get Unity to play a sound effect, dialogue clip, song, etc. when your controller runs into an object or zone in the game world.